 I am currently Lecturer in Mediterranean History at the University of Liverpool.
 I am a cultural historian of late antiquity and the early middle ages.
 My research and teaching focus on the later Roman Empire and its early medieval successors, with a particular interest in issues of religious diversity, social identity, ethnic communities, and political culture.
 My first book, Being Christian in Vandal Africa (University of California Press, 2018) is about the consequences of church conflict in post-Roman Africa (modern-day Tunisia and Algeria).
 My current project considers how Christian ideology reshaped the representation and practice of governance in late antiquity.
 Before coming to Liverpool in January 2018, I was Hulme Humanities Fellow at Brasenose College, Oxford and The Oxford Research Centre in the Humanities (2014-2018), and a temporary Lecturer in Early Medieval History attached to various Oxford colleges (2016/17).

-Dr. Wladimir Fischer-Nebmaier is Senior Researcher at the Institute for Modern and Contemporary History (INZ) of the Austrian Academy of Sciences.
+Dr. Wladimir Fischer-Nebmaier is Senior Researcher at the Institute for Habsburg and Balkan Studies (IHB) at the Austrian Academy of Sciences.
 He studied Southslav Literatures and Languages, and History at the University of Vienna, Austria.
 Wladimir has carried out research on communication and self/representations of the Balkan ruling classes, Socialist literary politics, Balkan popular cultures, Balkan nationalisms, stereotypes, language and social identity, and the socio-cultural impact of migration in Central Europe and North America.
 He teaches History at Vienna University.
 He is currently working on (digitally) editing the protocols of the Austrian government 1914-1918 and on a book on media and mobility in/between Austro-Hungarian and American Cities in the long 19th century.

 At UTSA, I teach classes on language and gender, bilingualism, sociolinguistics, Spanish phonetics and phonology, introduction to Spanish linguistics, and language and identity, among many others.
 My teaching philosophy is grounded in engaged, active student learning where the classroom is a fun, dynamic, and student-centered environment.
 In addition to sparking my students’ interest in linguistics, my goal is to help students become more inquisitive individuals who are capable of thinking critically inside and outside of the classroom.
 I also conduct research, and my work has been published in Language Variation and Change, The Journal of Voice, Studies in Hispanic and Lusophone Linguistics, Spanish in Context, Heritage Language Journal, Hispanic Studies Review, Hispania, and many other peer-reviewed journals and edited volumes.
 In my research I am particularly fascinated by the nexus of sound and social meaning, and my research attempts to answer the following questions: How do we index our social affiliations through our use of phonetic variables?
 How do we use them to create closeness to or distance from certain groups?
 How much social information do we pick up on when we hear someone produce a particular variant?
 My publications delve into these questions in Central American Spanish and, more recently, in native and heritage Mexican Spanish in the United States.
 In pursuing these questions, my work sheds light on how phonetic variables help us construct and negotiate social identities and social memberships in Spanish.
 Finally, I contribute to my university through service work at the department, college, and university levels.
 My philosophy of service is simple: through leadership, organization, and teamwork my colleagues and I can work together to continually improve our university.